Last updated: May 2026

 This article is Part 2 of the Portless Sustainable Logistics Series.

-In Part 1: What Is Sustainable Logistics (and Why It Matters for Ecommerce), we explored how sustainability begins with efficiency.
+In Part 1: What is sustainable logistics (and why it matters for Ecommerce), we explored how sustainability begins with efficiency.
+For the broader strategic context, see the broader case for sustainable DTC logistics.

-As we noted in Part 1, the market demand for sustainable logistics is clear: 73% of consumers are willing to change their purchasing habits to reduce environmental impact, and 60% would pay a premium for sustainably delivered products.
+As we noted in Part 1, the market demand for sustainable logistics is clear: 73% of global consumers say they would change their consumption habits to reduce environmental impact, according to NielsenIQ research, and a 2023 NIQ/McKinsey joint study found that products making ESG-related claims grew 28% over five years versus 20% for products without.
 But consumer willingness alone doesn't move the needle.
 What matters now is execution.
+For a deeper look at the broader case for sustainable DTC logistics, start there before going further.

-For ecommerce brands, logistics is often the single biggest opportunity to shrink carbon footprint and improve margins simultaneously.
-According to the World Economic Forum, supply chains account for more than 60% of global carbon emissions.
-This isn't a constraint.
-It's leverage.
+For Ecommerce brands, logistics is often the single biggest opportunity to shrink carbon footprint and improve margins simultaneously.
+Supply chains drive an average of more than 90% of an organization's greenhouse gas emissions, according to CDP's 2023 Global Supply Chain Report.
+For most Ecommerce brands, this isn't a constraint, it's the single biggest lever you control.
 Every efficiency you build into your fulfillment model compounds across thousands of orders, cutting both cost and emissions at the same time.

 Sustainability is no longer positioned as a cost center or a marketing initiative.
 Leading brands treat it as a growth strategy.
 The brands executing sustainable logistics now are locking in competitive advantages that slower movers will struggle to catch up with.